Asymptotics of the radiation field for the massless Dirac-Coulomb system: The boundary operator

 Although similar estimates hold for $\Ps^{*}$, these do not immediately give the desired estimates for $\dops^{*}$.
-To obtain these, we recall the formulas for the ``$\ell$-based'' operators in Section \ref{sec:relat-wave-equat}.
+To obtain these, we recall the formulas for the ``$\ell$-based'' operators (i.e., those obtained via conjugation by $\rho^{\ell}$) in Section \ref{sec:relat-wave-equat}.
 Specifically, recall that

 From this we can obtain estimates for $\dops^{*}$ by taking the adjoint of the Mellin-transformed normal operator:

 so using that in general for $\bl$-operators $\widehat{N}_\sigma(B^*)= \widehat{N}_{\overline{\sigma}}(B)$, we conclude that